Helicopter Crashes Near Miami Beach Swimmers, 2 Transported To Jackson In Stable Condition

 MIAMI (CBSMiami) – Two people had to be rushed to Jackson Memorial Hospital after a helicopter crashed near Miami Beach swimmers on Saturday afternoon.

-The helicopter, a Robinson R44, crashed at around 1:20 p.m., between 10TH and 14TH Streets, according to the Federal Aviation Administration (FAA).READ MORE: Teen Arrested In Death Of Woman Found Inside Vehicle At Pompano Beach Canal
+The helicopter, a Robinson R44, crashed at around 1:20 p.m., between 10TH and 14TH Streets, according to the Federal Aviation Administration (FAA).READ MORE: Cat Saved From Burning Miami Apartment

+“Engine to control, you said helicopter in the water,” is the call that rang out across emergency scanner radios.

+“All of a sudden, we saw a helicopter which you really didn’t see until it was about 20 feet above the water and then all of a sudden it sounded like it was losing power and then it hit the water,” said tourist Greg Woods.

 Video released by the Miami Beach Police Department showed the aircraft losing altitude and splashing down near the shore.

+“All of a sudden, you heard some noise like a loud car almost and someone said that looks really low, I turn to look, then it hit the water.
+It kind of flipped and went right and it came down really fast.
+It happened really fast”, said tourist Joe Siniscalchi, who witnessed the crash.

+“Everybody started running and swimming towards getting the folks out it looks like they got them out pretty quickly,” added Siniscalchi.

 Authorities said there were three people on board.
-Two of the occupants were transported to Jackson and were in stable condition, Miami Beach Police said.
+Two of the occupants were transported to Jackson and were in stable condition, a third passenger was not injured, according to Miami Beach Police.

+READ MORE: Monroe County Deputies Help Save Osprey Caught In Fishing Line

 This afternoon at 1:10 p.m., MBPD received a call of a helicopter crash in the ocean near 10 Street.
 Police and @MiamiBeachFire responded to the scene along with several partner agencies.
 Two occupants have been transported to Jackson Memorial Hospital in stable condition.